Last updated on July 25th, 2023 at 06:44 am

 Sydney

 This road trip of the East Coast of Australia starts in Sydney.
-If you would like to know what to see and do in Sydney before your road trip here are a couple of suggested reads: One Day Walking Itinerary of Sydney Harbour and What to See and Do in Sydney.
+Have you explored Sydney yet?
+If you would like to know what to see and do in Sydney before your road trip here are a couple of suggested reads.
+See the best of Sydney Harbour on my One Day Walking Itinerary of Sydney Harbour.
+It will walk you around the most famous harbour in the World.
+From the Rocks to the Sydney Harbour Bridge to the Sydney Opera House to Mrs Macquarie’s Chair.
+Put your walking shoes on and discover Sydney Harbour.
+There is plenty more to see in Sydney than just the harbour, here’s what to See and Do in Sydney on a 7 Day Sydney Itinerary.

-Leaving Sydney, you will travel north along the Pacific Highway.
-Your first stop could be at Gosford on the Central Coast some 80km north of Sydney.
-There are some beautiful beaches here; it could be a great weekend escape from Sydney.
-The Entrance is a popular weekend escape also with its magnificent surrounding water-ways where you can spend your days on pristine surf beaches, hire a boat or go fishing on Tuggerah Lakes.
+Leaving Sydney, you will travel north along the Pacific Highway to the NSW Central Coast.
+Long been a fabulous area for Sydney weekend getaways, your first stop could be at Gosford on the Central Coast some 80km north of Sydney.
+There are some beautiful beaches here and this is why so many Sydney-siders escape to chill out for weekends.
+The Entrance is a popular Sydney weekend escape also with its magnificent surrounding water-ways where you can spend your days on pristine surf beaches, hire a boat or go fishing on Tuggerah Lakes.
 Terrigal is famous for its boutique shopping, upmarket restaurants and its position right on the surf beach.
-All great places to visit.
+All great places to visit on this Pacific Highway road trip.

 Newcastle

-Newcastle, some 45 minutes away is the second largest city in New South Wales.
+Newcastle, some 2 hours north of Sydney, is the second largest city in New South Wales.
 It is an industrial town and home to the Newcastle Steel Works.
 There are some beautiful beaches here with historic ocean baths and numerous coastal walks that make for some of the best things to do in Newcastle.
-It is a good stopping off point for a visit to the Hunter Valley, a major wine producing area.
+Some of the best beaches to visit are Merewether Beach, Newcastle Beach and Nobbys Beach.
+Why not put your walking shoes on and walk along Bathers Way, a coastal walk stretching between Merewether Beach and Nobbys Beach.
+If you’re lucky, you might see some migrating whales – if it’s the right time of year!

 Merewether Beach, one of the best beaches in Newcastle